ninadicara/Methods-Notes/ML Models/K-Means Clustering.md

 - Clustering similar patients, customers etc,
 - Image segmentation.

 ## Technical concepts

 Distance metric options:
 - Euclidian distance for continuous variables
 - Manhattan distance for categorical variables
-- Cosine similarity is potentially an option instead of Euclidian distance.h
+- Cosine similarity is potentially an option instead of Euclidian distance.

 **Inertia** calculates the sum of distances of all the points within a cluster from the centroid of that cluster.